Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 Holding `Ctrl` and pressing the above numbers will give a view from the opposite side.

-If your keyboard does not have a numpad, or are looking for a supported alternative workflow check out the officially supported [Pie Menu Addon](https://www.youtube.com/watch?v=ioYWPmnhNtY).
+If your keyboard does not have a number pad, or are looking for a supported alternative workflow check out the officially supported [Pie Menu Addon](https://www.youtube.com/watch?v=ioYWPmnhNtY).

 ### Orthographic Toggle